Conference Carolinas: Recent events

 For the 2020–21 school year, CC added acrobatics and tumbling, newly added to the NCAA Emerging Sports for Women program in that same school year, as its newest sport.
 Initially, five full members and one associate were to start competition, but two more associates were added before competition began.

 The arrival of Francis Marion and return of UNC Pembroke were not the only changes to the conference membership in 2021.
 Converse admitted men to its residential undergraduate program for the first time, and also added men's sports.
 Converse initially planned to field seven teams, but did not field the initially announced men's volleyball team.
 Also in 2021–22, current SAC member Lincoln Memorial University added men's wrestling; Emory & Henry College, which sponsors that sport, started a transition from Division III to Division II, joining the SAC (although it did not start full SAC competition until 2022–23); and Mars Hill University became an associate member in acrobatics & tumbling.
 Emory & Henry and Lincoln Memorial became de facto CC affiliates as part of South Atlantic Conference Carolinas.

-Also for the 2021–22 season, CC announced a partnership with the Great Midwest Athletic Conference to conduct joint men's and women's bowling championship events (even though men's bowling is not considered a varsity sport by the NCAA).
+Also for the 2021–22 season, CC announced a partnership with the Great Midwest Athletic Conference (G-MAC) to conduct joint men's and women's bowling championship events (even though men's bowling is not considered a varsity sport by the NCAA).
 Each conference organizes its regular season independently, but the postseason is called Conference Carolinas/Great Midwest Athletic Conference Men's and Women's Bowling Championships.
 CC also announced Lincoln Memorial and Tusculum as new affiliate members for bowling.

 In December 2021, CC and the SAC jointly announced that they would extend their existing partnership to include two women's sports, triathlon and wrestling, with triathlon competition starting in 2022–23 and wrestling in 2023–24.
 At the same time, both conferences agreed that after the 2021–22 school year, the SAC would become the only one of the two conferences to sponsor field hockey.
 The joint men's wrestling league continued to operate through the 2022–23 season.
 Initial plans were for both conferences to establish their own men's wrestling leagues, but this changed in 2023, when the two conferences agreed that only CC would sponsor men's wrestling from 2023–24.
+The CC and the SAC dissolved their men's wrestling partnership after the 2022–23 season, agreeing that only the CC would sponsor that sport from 2023–24.
+Accordingly, the five full SAC members that sponsor the sport (Coker, Emory & Henry, Limestone, Lincoln Memorial, and Newberry) would officially become CC affiliates.
+Three new associates joined for that sport—Allen University, Bluefield State University, and the University of Montevallo.

 On June 24, 2022, CC added Wingate as an acrobatics and tumbling affiliate starting with that program's first season in 2023–24.